Beitunia: Second Intifada: Israeli West Bank barrier, killings

-Killings during Israeli – Palestinian conflict
+According to the Oslo Accords, the IDF is prevented from entering areas A (an area under full Palestinian Authority control), but Operation Defensive Shield in March to May 2002 abolished this distinction when the IDF searched that year in Beitunia for a suspect who wanted to make himself a "martyr."
+The IDF-search extended to Qalandiya, Bayt Surik, Bayt Deko, al-Judeirah, and Hizma.
 Fadel Abu Zahira (9 years old) was shot and killed on 18 April 2002 in his own home in Beitunia.
 The bullet came from an armored vehicle and went through the window.

 Hussein Mahmoud 'Awad 'Alian (17 years old) was killed by Israeli gunfire on 16 April 2004 during demonstrations against the barrier.

+Killings after the Second Intifada

 Two boys, Nadim Nawarah and Mohammad Odeh, were shot and killed in the Beitunia killings on 15 May 2014.
 One Israeli policeman was arrested for Nawarah's death, and was later under a plea deal sentenced to 9 months in jail.